SolarNetwork/solarnetwork-node/net.solarnetwork.node.datum.gss.cozir/README.md

 	used to avoid reading data unnecessarily.
 This setting also helps in highly dynamic configurations where other plugins request the current values from the device frequently.</dd>
+	<dt>CO2 Calibration Schedule</dt>
+	<dd>The CO2 sensor must be re-calibrated once in a while.
+This schedule invokes the "calibrate
+	to fresh air" function of the sensor, so should be run when the CO2 level is closest to a normal outdoor value as possible, for example at an early morning hour.</dd>
 </dl>

 ## Serial Port settings